 In most instances, alcohol or other chemicals in the ambient environment are not sufficient to have a significant effect on a breath test and the Air Blank will indicate an alcohol free condition by printing Air Blank 0.000 on the test report.
-If the Air Blank fails to produce an alcohol reading that falls below a predefined threshold, the instrument will return an "Ambient Fail" or "Purge Fail" warning and abort the test.
+If the alcohol reading at the conclusion of the Air Blank is greater than a predefined threshold, the instrument will return an "Ambient Fail" or "Purge Fail" warning and abort the test.
 In the unlikely event that alcohol exists in the instrument sample chamber at the conclusion of the Air Blank in a concentration below the "Ambient Fail" threshold, the Intoxilyzer 9000 will set the zero reference level at an alcohol concentration greater than zero.
 This effectively means that any BrAC measurement directly following the Air Blank will be lower than the actual value by an amount roughly equivalent to the amount of alcohol remaining in the instrument at the end of the Air Blank.
 While this should have minimal impact on subject test results, it may in some instances cause the instrument's dry gas calibration check to yield a value that is lower than the acceptable range resulting in a Calibration Out of Tolerance warning.

-Breath Test/ Breath Sample (B)
+Breath Test/ Breath Sample (B) ADABACAWDABA